daniellewisdialexa/spaceweather/README.md

 ## Correlation Controller
 - api/report/sametime  - Get report of FLR and CME event data that happened nearly at the same time
 - api/report/scottplot  - Get a visual of the CME and FLR data on a scatter plot that maps the intensity of the FLR to the speed of the CME, displays in html
-- /api/report/flagged - Get back a list of events in text format that are interesting, High intensity flares with slow CMEs, Low Intensity flares with fast CMEs, Flares with no CMEs
+- /api/report/flagged - Get back a list of events, in text format, that are interesting, High intensity flares with slow CMEs, Low Intensity flares with fast CMEs, Flares with no CMEs

 # Data Examples & Resources
  ## Links